MCT-master/mct-master.github.io/_posts/2021-11-27-arvidf-mixing-in-python.md

 How does a compressor really work?
 Not like our first attempt.
 Our first compressor went through every sample checking if it's absolute value was above a set threshold.
 Then it would check how much the sample amplitude exceeded the threshold, and finally multiplying it with a hardcoded value below 1.
 This was done in a for loop which could be ran multiple times depending on an argument in the function.
 After the for loop it eventually multiplied the whole signal with a makeup gain, enabling us to first compress the peaks, then turning the whole signal up a bit.
 In theory this little thingy did everything a compressor should do, but it did it in it's own very time consuming way.

 So it had to be improved, and that's when we made our framecompressor.
 It uses a hanning window turned upside down as it's compression envelope and analyses and compresses frames of the audio instead of sample by sample.
-We used a window of 2048 samples for our frames and then jumped back 1024 samples before analysing the next frame in order to have some overlap and avoid pumping in the compression.
+We used a window of 2048 samples for our frames and then jumped back 1024 samples before analyzing the next frame in order to have some overlap and avoid pumping in the compression.
 It's not too slow and did the job when we needed compression.

 <figure style="float: auto">
    <img src="/assets/image/2021_11_23_arvidf_hanning.png" alt="" width="auto" align="middle"/> <figcaption>